codecentric/net_automatic_interface/README.md

 - skarllot for PRs
 - Frederik91 for PRs
 - definitelyokay for PRs
+- roflmuffin for PRs

 ## Run tests

 Should be simply a build and run Tests

 ## Changelog

+### 2.2.1

+- Now supports Interfaces containing `new`, previously duplicates entries where created
+- Now supports `ref` parameters
+- Now supports properties with reserved names like `@event`

 ### 2.1.1